yukikongju/Miscellaneous-Projects/CS344/p2/README.md

 1. The maze will be a *graph*
     a.
 Generate n rooms
     b.
 Generate edges between each rooms
+	+ Easy:
+	    1. Create Straight forward path: start from source and advance until we find destination
+	    2. With remaining rooms, link them together and link them back to one of the nodes in the path. must not be source nor destination
+	+ Medium:
+	    1.
+	+ Hard:
+	    1.
 2. Summon player in a random room
 3. When a player opens a room, start a thread.
 Unlock the door when the thread is done

 **Implementing the map**

+- Graph will be an *adjacency graph*

 # Resources